Klara Geywitz

-Klara Geywitz ([ˈklaːʁa ˈɡaɪvɪts]; born 18 February 1976) is a German politician of the Social Democratic Party of Germany (SPD) serving as Federal Minister for Housing, Urban Development and Building in the Scholz cabinet since 2021.
+Klara Geywitz ([ˈklaːʁa ˈɡaɪvɪts]; born 18 February 1976) is a German politician of the Social Democratic Party of Germany (SPD).
+She served as Federal Minister for Housing, Urban Development and Building in the Scholz cabinet from 2021 to 2025.
 She served as member of the Landtag of Brandenburg from 2004 until 2019, and is a Deputy Leader of the SPD since 2019.

 Early life and education

 Klara Geywitz was born 1976 in Potsdam in the former German Democratic Republic.
 She studied political science at the University of Potsdam.
-In 1994, Geywitz became a member of the Social Democratic Party of Germany.
+In 1992, Geywitz became a member of the Social Democratic Party of Germany.

 Political career

 From 2004 until 2019, Geywitz was a member of the Landtag of Brandenburg.
 Among other committee assignments, she served on the Budget Committee from 2009 until 2014.
 She was always elected in First-past-the-post voting for her electoral district in Potsdam, until she was defeated in the 2019 state election by Greens candidate Marie Schäffer.

 From 2008 until 2013, Geywitz served as deputy chairwoman of the SPD in Brandenburg, under the leadership of its chairman Matthias Platzeck.
 From 2013 until 2017, she was the party's Secretary General, this time under chairman Dietmar Woidke.

 In the negotiations to form a fourth cabinet under Chancellor Angela Merkel following the 2017 elections, Geywitz was part of her party's delegation.